ReturnInfinity/BMFS/BareMetal File System.md

 	File size (64-bit unsigned int)
 	Unused (8 bytes)

-A filename that starts with 0x00 marks the end of the directory.
-A filename that starts with 0x01 marks an unused record that should be ignored.
+A file name that starts with 0x00 marks the end of the directory.
+A file name that starts with 0x01 marks an unused record that should be ignored.

 Maximum file size supported is 18,446,744,073,709,551,614 bytes (~18 EiB) with a maximum of 9,223,372,036,854,775,807 allocated blocks.